LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 git commit --amend
 ```

 This will open an editor with your initial commit message.
-You can change the commit message if you want to, but make sure the last two lines stay as are as it contains the initial change ID and a blank line.
+You can change the commit message if you want to, but make sure the line starting with Change-Id remains unchanged as it contains the initial change ID.
 With this id, Gerrit will detect your upload as a patch set and not as a new patch.

 {% include note.html content="The default editor is vi.
 This can be changed by the EDITOR environment variable to any editor you like." %}